qnkarthika/Hospital_Management_System/README.md

 Usage:

 Open your web browser.
-Access the hospital Management System by visiting http://localhost/index.html.If you want to store patient information,click registration.Enter the necessary details,then click register,your registration is successful.If you are an admin you can see the patient details by using admin_name and password.Admin can also search patients using their phone numbers for fast access.
+Access the hospital Management System by visiting http://localhost/index.html.
+If you want to store patient information,click registration.Enter the necessary details,then click register,your registration is successful.If you are an admin you can see the patient details by using admin_name and password.Admin can also search patients using their phone numbers for fast access.